As the weather gets cooler & the days get shorter, baking batches of beautiful, moist & delicious muffins seems to take priority in our household!

 Preheat oven to 175C and grease an extra large 6 cup muffin pan (or alternatively grease 2 normal size 6 cup muffin pans) with a little coconut oil.

-Place egg whites in an electric mixer with whisk attachment & whisk on medium – high until firm peaks appear (you should be able to place the bowl upside down over your head without the egg whites moving!)
+Place egg whites & 1/2 tsp of baking powder in an electric mixer with whisk attachment & whisk on medium until firm peaks appear (you should be able to place the bowl upside down over your head without the egg whites moving!)

 Whilst your egg whites are forming into peaks, it’s time to get the rest of the muffin batter ready!